welpo/tabi/content/blog/series/first-series-post/index.md

 +++
-title = "Third article of the serie" date = 2024-07-28 description = "This is the third article of the serie."
+title = "First article of the series" date = 2023-08-01 description = "This is the first article of the series."

 [taxonomies]
 tags = ["showcase", "tutorial", "FAQ"]